All Episodes

 Okay, cool.

-You're playing it off trying to be like polite, I guess.
+So you're playing it off trying to be like polite, I guess.

-So I grabbed the tray and I'm trying to walk like first I'm standing like head on with this tray, and he's like standing there, arms crossed like this in front of the door.
+And he's like standing there, arms crossed like this in front of the door.

-So like his his like butt is up against the like the side of the door.
+So like his, his like butt is up against the, like the side of the door.

 So he basically, long story short, he forces me to walk out with this tray with my butt rubbing against his dick going out of this thing.